chaos314/python-upbit/README.md

 python-upbit
 ============

-This is an unofficial Python wrapper for the Upbit API.
+This is an unofficial Python wrapper for the Upbit REST API.
 I am not affiliated with Upbit.
 Please use at your own risk.

 Donation
 --------